nlpraveennl/stackoverflow-answer-reference/README.md

 Refer project <b>springsecurity-auth-success-handler-xmlconfig</b> for xml based configuration

-This blog main intention is
-Different ways to configure session timeout time(maxInactiveInterval) in spring security
+This blog main intention is to explain Different ways to configure session timeout time(maxInactiveInterval) in spring security

 ### 1. By addinng session config in web.xml
 ```